patrickstolc/react-twitter-card/README.md

 ## How it works

-Assuming you have the backend running from [this repo](https://github.com/patrickstolc/distributed-counter), with the default configuration, you can open the Reach app using the following URL
+Assuming you have the backend running from [this repo](https://github.com/patrickstolc/distributed-counter), with the default configuration, you can open the React app using the following URL

 ```bash
 http://localhost:5173/?userId={userId}